iterate-ch/docs/cyberduck/faq.md

 ### Is Cyberduck Free?

 Cyberduck is free software.
 Free software is a matter of the users' freedom to run, copy, distribute, study, change, and improve the software.
 If you find this program useful, please consider making a [donation](http://cyberduck.ch/donate).
 A donation would not only demonstrate your appreciation of this software but also help to advance development in the future.
-You receive a registration key and it will help to make Cyberduck even better!
+You receive a registration key, and it will help to make Cyberduck even better!
+Alternatively, you can purchase Cyberduck via App Store.

 :::{image} _images/Donation_Prompt.png
 :alt: Donation Prompt
 :width: 600px
 :::

-#### What Payment Options are Available?

-Donations can be made by using PayPal or Credit card.
-Alternatively, you can purchase Cyberduck via App Store.

 #### Mac App Store